A collection of poetry written for individuals that I meet as I walk across the country and a website to collect new myths and artists. Read more

 1 backer Limited (29 left of 30)

-A personalized copy of Crystal's first chapbook Sulfur Water from Hyacinth Girl Press, a video recording of Crystal performing a ridiculous and/or heroic stunt at a location of your choice on her walk across the country, and Reward #1.Estimated delivery:Add $5 USD to ship outside the US
+A personalized copy of Crystal's first chapbook Sulfur Water from Hyacinth Girl Press, a video recording of Crystal performing a ridiculous and/or heroic stunt at a location of your choice on her walk across the country, and Reward #1.Estimated delivery:Ships anywhere in the world

 0 backers Limited (2 left of 2)

-Any of the above rewards and I will walk to your house and perform heroic and/or ridiculous stunts for you.Estimated delivery:Ships within the US only
+Any of the above rewards and I will walk to your house and perform heroic and/or ridiculous stunts for you.Estimated delivery:Only ships to: United States

 - (25 days)